ftrias/TeensyThreads/readme.md

 ```

 A global variable `threads` of `class Threads` will be created and used to
 control the threading action.
-The library is hard-coded to support 8 threads,
+The library is hard-coded to support up to 16 threads,
 but this may be changed in the source code of Threads.cpp.

 Threads are created by `threads.addThread()` with parameters: